delpinof/google-appengine/README.md

 # Getting Started

-Deploy to GCP with: `gcloud app deploy`
+Deploy to GCP with: `gcloud app deploy --quiet`